 A new job retention period may be allowed if:

-a new SNAP E&T case with a new Program Detail has been opened; and
+a new SNAP E&T case application has been opened; and

 once reengaged in SNAP E&T, the participant gains new employment.

 Example 1 (using a 90-day job retention period) Clyde Acorn has been participating in SNAP E&T for a few weeks.
 Mr. Acorn entered full-time employment at Bennie’s seafood market on August 9.
 The first day of the 90-day job retention period began on August 10.
 Mr. Acorn was laid off from Bennie’s on August 28, continued SNAP E&T, and entered new employment at Mickie Dee’s restaurant on October 4.